bethsheets/SNPcalling_tutorial/README.md

 ###About the tutorial and dataset:

 - The Github repository for this tutorial (bethsheets/SNPcalling_tutorial) contains:
-	-  a subset of a Acropora hyacinthus transcriptome assembly (ahy.fa)
+	-  a subset of an Acropora hyacinthus transcriptome assembly (ahy.fa)
 	-  a subset of contigs from 38 A. hya samples (100bp single end) in their raw format (rab-field###.fq.gz)
 	-  a meta data file with information about collection location (meta.txt)
 	- BASH (Map\_and\_callSNPs\_RNAseq.sh) and R (Basic\_SNP\_analyses.R) scripts with the full pipeline we follow below.